 Today we can see the tangible benefits of the EU following the abolition of roaming charges in the EU.
 Europe is now a reality for people using their mobile phones freely when travelling abroad.
 I am proud to have been part of the campaigning MEPs that were able to turn the demands of the people in to real concrete actions at EU level.

-The abolition of roaming charges brought an immediate and significant increase in mobile calls and data usage by European citizens travelling in the EU, says a report published today by the Commission.
+The abolition of roaming charges brought an immediate and significant increase in mobile calls and data usage by European citizens travelling in the EU.

 A thriving digital economy is one of the cornerstones of growth and employment in the EU.
 However, barriers remain that prevent us from achieving its full potential.

 In this area, my priorities include the establishment of high-speed networks, bolstering the digital single market, bridging the digital divide and providing better targeted support for ICT research and innovation.
 From an Irish perspective in particular, I have been working to ensure better access to broadband.
 This is the single most important issue for the success of the digital agenda; we need to aim for broadband speeds of 100+ MB like our competitors.

 Horizon Europe, is the world’s biggest research and development program.
 Horizon Europe will run from 2021-2027, providing a stable framework for long-term research and development in the EU.